NCAR/LFDI-TCB/README.md

 ### Compensator
-The Compensator controls the tuning of the LCVR based on the Temperature The Compensator uses one TMP117 and one DAC Channel
+The Compensator controls the tuning of the LCVR based on the Temperature The Compensator uses one TMP117 and one DAC Channel it will then Refence the look up table to apply the Correct Voltage to achieve a certain wavelength at a certain temperature

 ```
 //Structure that Pairs a specific Temperature Sensor with Specific DAC Channel